liferay/lexicon-site/src/pages/docs/patterns/Forms/forms.md

 title: "Forms"
 titleLabel: "Clay"
 titleLabelLink: "https://clayui.com/docs/components/forms/form-elements.html"
-description: "Forms obtain user data and transmits it to the system either to store, produce an action, or both."
+description: "Forms obtain user data and transmit it to the system to either store the data, produce an action, or both."
 layout: "guide"
 weight: 1
 ---